amirbena/matrix-auto-generated/README.md

 # NestJS Project with Swagger Integration

 This NestJS project leverages Nestia's integration to streamline backend API development from a Swagger (`swagger.json`) specification.
 This approach simplifies the design process and ensures consistency between your API documentation and implementation.
+Using https://nestia.io/docs/migrate/ to migrate this project **Without Nest CLI Installation**

 ## Getting Started